-People who are physically active are more likely to have myopathy than people who are sedentary.
+If you’re physically active, you’re more likely to have myopathy than if you’re sedentary.

-According to the Mayo Clinic, several risk factors have been associated with statin-induced myopathy:
+Several risk factors have been associated with statin-induced myopathy, including:

-- advanced age, particularly age 80 and older
+- being of an advanced age, particularly being age 80 years or older

 - having untreated hypothyroidism, high blood pressure, liver disease, and kidney disease